sudonitesh/text-editor/README.md

         You can send the Copied URL to anyone with the same formatting...
 </pre>
 *********
-*In the way to make things easier*
+*On the way to make things easier*